Top 5 Cameras That Possess Features Every Photographer Needs

 1. Nikon Z6

-This camera is one which exhibits a reasonable value for function.
+This camera is one which exhibits a reasonable value for the function.
 It has a full-frame mirrorless sensor which is a must-have for modern cameras.
 The image resolution is 24.5MP compared to its 45MP Z7 product.
-It uses a 3.2 inch tilting touch screen technology.
-It's battery life is about 310 shots and it connects to other devices using Bluetooth and Wi-Fi.
+It uses a 3.2-inch tilting touch screen technology.
+Its battery life is about 310 shots and it connects to other devices using Bluetooth and Wi-Fi.

 With this camera, you can't miss a shot.
-The handling is very convenient so that the photographer can hold on to the camera comfortably for long.
-It has a 273-point AF system, and a maximum continuous shooting speed of 12fps which makes it impossible to miss a shot.
-Furthermore, it has a bright electronic view-finder.
+The handling is very convenient so that the photographer can hold on to the camera comfortably for a long time.
+It has a 273-point AF system and a maximum continuous shooting speed of 12fps which makes it impossible to miss a shot.
+Furthermore, it has a bright electronic viewfinder.
 The Z6 also benefits from a compact top plate LCD displaying key shooting information.
 Nikon believes the larger design and short flange distance will enable its lens engineers to design optics that surpass current F mount designs and make the most of the full-frame sensor, allowing light to easily reach the extreme corners of the sensor to ensure even brightness across the frame.